checkly/docs.checklyhq.com/site/content/docs/cli/constructs.md

 Alert channels are assigned to Checks and CheckGroups by instantiating a class and adding the resulting object to the `alertChannels` array.

+> Note that alert channels are only deployed to your Checkly account when referenced explicitly in the `alertChannels` property of a Project, CheckGroup or Check.

 ### SMS Alert Channel

 Sends SMS notifications to phone number.
 Make sure to use standard international notation.